JCMexplains/writing-for-success-2023/textbook.md

 schedule.
 If your schedule is not working for you, adjust.
 - A good note-taking system must separate major points, smaller ideas, and supporting details.
 It must also allow you to work quickly.
 Choose the format that works best for you.

-## 1.3 Becoming a Successful College Writer
+## 1.3 Becoming A Successful College Writer

 **Learning Objectives**